reduxjs/redux/docs/faq/CodeStructure.md

 - [Twitter: Moving away from unclear terminology...](https://twitter.com/FwardPhoenix/status/952971237004926977)

-<a id="structure-action-creators"></a>
 ### Why should I use action creators?

 Redux does not require action creators.
 You are free to create actions in any way that is best for you, including simply passing an object literal to `dispatch`.
 Action creators emerged from the [Flux architecture](https://facebook.github.io/react/blog/2014/07/30/flux-actions-and-the-dispatcher.html#actions-and-actioncreators) and have been adopted by the Redux community because they offer several benefits.

 Action creators are more maintainable.
 Updates to an action can be made in one place and applied everywhere.
 All instances of an action are guaranteed to have the same shape and the same default values.

 Action creators are testable.
 The correctness of an inline action must be verified manually.
 Like any function, tests for an action creator can be written once and run automatically.

 Action creators are easier to document.
 The action creator's parameters enumerate the action's dependencies.
 And centralization of the action definition provides a convenient place for documentation comments.
 When actions are written inline, this information is harder to capture and communicate.